 - 540 grams coconut cream* (1 ¾ cup)

 - 146 grams pure icing sugar (1 ⅛ cup)

 - 4 tablespoons hot water (3 AUS tablespoons)

-- Prepare by putting the cans of coconut cream in the fridge the night before or 24 hours before.
+- Prepare by putting the cans of coconut cream in the fridge the night before.

 - When you’re ready to make the frosting, start by melting the cacao butter in a heatproof bowl over a saucepan of simmering water.

 - While the cacao is melting, sift the icing sugar and strawberry powder.

 - Once the cacao has melted, add the coconut cream slowly and mix with a whisk.
 Transfer the mixture to a blender, add the sifted icing sugar/strawberry powder and blend until smooth.